hts-tools/iseqdb/README.md

-﻿## **ISeqDb** - Identify Sequences in Databases
+##**ISeqDb** - Identify Sequences in Databases

-Screening of query sequences for the presence of specific target genes.
+Screening of query dna sequences for the presence of specific target genes or proteins.

-*Query sequences* can be genomes, MAGs, contigs/scaffolds, multifasta and fasta files.
+*Query sequences* can be metagenome assembles genomes (MAGs), contigs/scaffolds, multifasta and fasta files.
 Typically, *databases* contain multifasta homologous sequences.
+Databases are queried using megablast, blastn and blastx.

-ISeqDd was tested to search for target genes in bacterial MAGs.
+ISeqDd was tested to search for target genes or proteins in bacterial MAGs.
 ISeqDb was written primarily to search for the presence of genes encoding cyanotoxins and other genes encoding metabolites hazardous to human health in cyanobacterial MAGs.
-Currently available databases include DNA sequences of genes encoding microcystins (*mcyB*, *mcyD*, *mcyE*), anatoxins (*anaC*, *anaF*) and geosmin.
+Currently available databases include DNA sequences of genes encoding microcystins (*mcyB*, *mcyD*, *mcyE*), anatoxins (*anaC*, *anaF*) and geosmin (*geoA*).

 Any other database of homologous sequences can be used.
-This includes, for example, the *rbcL* gene used to classify diatoms.
+This includes, for example, the *rbcL* gene used to classify diatoms (included).
+Additional nucleotide or protein databases may be created using the *create_db* module.

-At present, only DNA sequences are supported.

 ## Installation